netrifuge/agent-lightning/docs/index.md

 - **Selectively** optimize one or more agents in a multi-agent system. 🎯
 - Embraces **Algorithms** like Reinforcement Learning, Automatic Prompt Optimization, Supervised Fine-tuning and more. 🤗

+## Latest Updates (Week of Nov 6, 2025)

+- RESTful store endpoints now expose filtering, sorting, and pagination so you can page through rollouts, attempts, resources, and spans from remote dashboards.
+- The Lightning Store server adds configurable CORS support (CLI `--cors-origin`) to enable browser clients.

 ## How to Read this Documentation

 This documentation is organized into the following parts: